CALL US: +44 (0)20 8004 3492

 The consular officer will usually start the conversation with a few simple questions, often based on general information contained within your visa application, building up to more detailed and in-depth questions.
 If you fail to answer all E2 visa interview questions fully and correctly, or if you simply fail to attend your E2 visa interview without any or any reasonable explanation, it is most likely that your application for an investor visa will be refused.

-What general E2 visa interview questions could you be asked?
+General E2 visa interview questions

 The type of E2 visa interview questions that you could be asked can vary, depending on where you are based and where you will be attending your interview.
 For example, ‘E2 visa interview questions London’ could differ to the ‘E2 visa interview questions Paris’ or ‘E2 visa interview questions Sydney’.
 Much will also depend on your individual application and personal circumstances.
 However, in all cases, the consular officer responsible for interviewing you is likely to ask a number of general questions about your intentions, including: